mlrun/mlrun/docs/projects/run-build-deploy.md

 <a id="build_image"></a>
 ## build_image

-The {py:meth}`~mlrun.projects.MlrunProject.build_image` function builds an image using the existing build configuration, and it can also be used to set the build configuration and build the image based on it in a single step.
+The {py:meth}`~mlrun.projects.MlrunProject.build_image` function builds an image using the existing build configuration.
+This method can also be used to set the build configuration and build the image based on it - in a single step.

-When using `set_as_default=False` any build config provided will still be kept in the project object but the generated image name will not be set as the default image for this project.
+When using `set_as_default=False` any build config provided is still kept in the project object but the generated image name is not set as the default image for this project.

 For example: